adonese/geoidapp-notebooks/README.md

 The figures are plots for the whole five models.
 It's also interesting to see that `egm2008, eigen-6c4, and geco` almost alwyas have the same std!
 It shouldn't be a surprise because I believe geco and eigen-6c4 shared some degrees from egm2008--I found that in their documentation if I remember.

 ## EOF
-LOL I don't have anything to mention, so yeah this is the end of the file.
+LOL!
+I don't have anything to mention, so yeah this is the end of the file.
 As if I need to tell Github that I'm done with them.